PoshCode/PowerShellPracticeAndStyle/Best-Practices/Building-Reusable-Tools.md

 Generally, people tend to feel that most working code - that is, your code which does things - should be modularized into functions and ideally stored in script modules.

-That makes those functions more easily re-used.
+That makes those functions more easily reused.
 Those functions should exhibit a high level of reusability, such as accepting input only via parameters and producing output only as objects to the pipeline

 # TOOL-03 Make tools as re-usable as possible